Wednesday Wealth Recap

 If you don’t feel you can speak frankly about any fears and concerns you have, you are not in charge.

-What to Do to Make Things Right
+How to Make Things Right

 Express your concerns as statements of your future expectations.
 In other words, don’t say, “You talk in an intimidating way.”
 Say, “I want crystal-clear explanations of all your advice and full and clear answers to all my questions.
 Can you provide me with that?”